jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.11 FeaturePreservingDenoise

-Reduces short-scale variation in an input DEM using a modified Sun et al. (2007) algorithm..
+Reduces short-scale variation in an input DEM using a modified Sun et al. (2007) algorithm.

 *Parameters*: